 Human vision receives over 80% of sensory inputs to the brain.
 The neural and computational mechanisms of visual perception have been a central topic in cognitive neuroscience.
-My research questions along this line of research include: (1) the computation and representation of uncertainty in perceptual decision-making; (2) the influences of top-down modulation (e.g., attention/learning) on population codes in the human brain; (3) the neural implementations of Bayesian inference; (4) neural mechanisms of visual working memory.
+My research questions along this line of research include: (1) the computation and representation of uncertainty in perceptual decision-making; (2) the influences of top-down modulation (e.g., attention/learning) on population codes in the human brain; (3) the neural implementations of Bayesian inference.

-The past few years have seen the surge of comparisons between the artificial and the human visual systems.
-We see a promising future that research from computer vision and human vision can mutually benefit and foster the development of general intelligence.
-My research questions include (1) pixel-level image reconstruction from brain activity based on deep networks (2) neural mechanisms of face recognition in natural scenes.
+The past few years have seen the surge of comparisons between the artificial and the human brain.
+We see a promising future that research from machine learning and cognitive sciences can mutually benefit and foster the development of general intelligence.
+My research questions include (1) neural alignment vision-language models; (2) neural mechanisms of perceptual and cognitive learning.

 Computational Psychiatry is an interdiscipline that bridges basic computational neuroscience and translational psychiatry.
 Research in computational psychiatry emphasizes using the computational models established in normal subjects or basic neuroscience to characterize the mechanisms of abnormal cognitive behavior in psychiatric diseases.
 I am currently working on the following questions: (1) computational mechanisms of visual working memory deficits in patients with psychiatric diseases; (2) abnormal reinforcement learning in psychiatric diseases; (3) reward-based emotional regulation in psychiatric diseases.